 TO THE VOTERS OF THE VILLAGE OF LAKE DELTON:

-Notice is hereby given of a spring election to be held in Village of Lake Delton, Sauk County, Wisconsin on April 2, 2019, at which the officers named below shall be nominated.
+Notice is hereby given of a spring election and Presidential Preference Primary to be held in Village of Lake Delton, Sauk County, Wisconsin on April 7, 2020, at which the officers named below shall be nominated.
 The names of the candidates for each office, whose nominations have been certified to or filed in this office, are given under the title of the office, each in its proper column, together with the questions submitted to a vote, for a referendum, if any, in the sample ballot below.

 INFORMATION TO VOTERS

 Upon entering the polling place, a voter shall state his or her name and address, show an acceptable form of photo identification and sign the poll book before being permitted to vote.
 If a voter does not have acceptable photo identification the voter may obtain a free photo ID for voting from the Division of Motor Vehicles.
 If a voter is not registered to vote, a voter may register to vote at the polling place serving his or her residence, if the voter presents proof of residence in a form specified by law.
 Where ballots are distributed to voters, the initials of two inspectors must appear on the ballot.
 Upon being permitted to vote, the voter shall retire alone to a voting booth and cast his or her ballot except that a voter who is a parent or guardian may be accompanied by the voter’s minor child or minor ward.
 An election official may inform the voter of the proper manner for casting a vote, but the official may not in any manner advise or indicate a particular voting choice.

 Where Optical Scan Voting is Used